pcumino/simple-bisec-search/README.md

 **Usage:**

     [ans, tries] = sqrtBisec(x, y);
-Where `x` is the values to be calculated and `y` is the precision of the.
+Where `x` is the value to be calculated and `y` is the precision of the.
+The response is given by `ans` and the number of guesses to find the answer if given by `tries`.